 It’s even more difficult to predict a safe distance from neighborhood power distribution lines — the type typically found on wooden poles.
 For example, homes with a nearby transformer will sometimes have higher EMFs because the transformer is a hub and the power lines carry more electricity for a group of homes.
 The issue is complicated by the fact that there can be stray electricity flowing in the metal water service pipes of the neighborhood, increasing the magnetic fields from both the power lines and from the buried pipes!

 Thus, there is no reliable safety distance for neighborhood power lines.
 In general, a magnetic field level of 0.5 mG will be reached somewhere between 10 and 200 feet from the wires.
 But you cannot tell by simply looking up at the power lines.
 You have to test on-site with a gaussmeter to be sure.

 If the electrical power lines are installed underground, the magnetic fields may be just as strong, or even stronger.
 This is because the power lines could actually be closer to you when only buried a few feet down, rather than up 20 or 30 feet overhead.
 For neighborhoods with buried power lines, you must always test with a gaussmeter.

 Power lines also emit electric fields.
 The electric fields from high voltage transmission lines (metal towers) can be very strong outside near the wires, and extend for over a thousand feet.
-However once inside the home, the building structure usually provides some shielding, and the electric fields from electrical wiring and cords will usually be much stronger than that from the power lines.
+However once inside the home, the building structure — and even nearby trees — usually provides some shielding, and the electric fields from electrical wiring and cords inside the building will usually be much stronger than that from the power lines outside.